Organisation and tasks

 The Director General is responsible for managing the activities of the supervisor and taking decisions other than those falling within the competence of the Board.
 The Director General is assisted by an advisory management group, consisting of the heads of department and other employees appointed by the Director General.

 The responsibilities of FIN-FSA and its Board are governed by law.
 The Board oversees supervisory activities by deciding overall strategy, setting operational objectives and directing and supervising achievement of the objectives and compliance with the strategy.
 The Board discusses the budget of FIN-FSA and submits it to the Board of the Bank of Finland for confirmation.
 Among other things, the Board also approves the regulations issued by FIN-FSA and decides on penalty payments and other administrative sanctions.
 Once a year, the Board supplies the Parliamentary Supervisory Council with a report on the operational objectives of FIN-FSA and their achievement.
+The composition of the Parliamentary Supervisory Council is available on the Bank of Finland website.

 The Board consults representatives of financial market participants annually.
 These consultations provide an opportunity to hear the latter’s’ views on FIN-FSA's budget and on supervisory objectives and their achievement.
 In addition, expected changes in supervisory work and their impact on supervision fees are also discussed.

-The Board has five members appointed for a term of three years, and three deputy members at any one time.
+The Board has six members appointed for a term of three years, and three deputy members at any one time.
 The members and deputy members are appointed by the Parliamentary Supervisory Council.
 Members appointed on the basis of a proposal by the Ministry of Finance, the Ministry of Social Affairs and Health and the Bank of Finland each have a designated deputy member.

 Composition of the Board